Puerto Baquerizo Moreno: Centro de Interpretación

 The Centro de Interpretación (national park visitor centre) is a branch of the Galápagos National Park.
 It was established in 1988 in the northern part of the town.
 It contains exhibits related to the biodiversity and anthropology of the islands.
 Educational presentations are interactive audio and video, which pertain to ecology and are presented in English and Spanish.
 The exhibits deal with the well-recorded history of the archipelago, its ecology, flora and fauna.
 The main hall also features rotating exhibitions, in addition to cultural events and workshops on dance and painting.
 There are many cacti and local flora on the land surrounding the centre, which can be viewed along the board walks.
 The centre also has a unique display of a rebuilt ship's hold filled with upturned giant tortoises, which represents the way in which they were transported by pirates and whalers.

 Catedral La Inmaculada

-The Immaculate Conception Cathedral, Puerto Baquerizo Moreno is a Roman Catholic church. at the head of bay.
+The Immaculate Conception Cathedral is a Roman Catholic church located in the centre of Puerto Baquerizo Moreno, which serves as the episcopal seat of the Apostolic Vicariate of Galápagos.
 It features murals which depict stories from the New Testament in a setting with indigenous animals and plants.